Lou Brutus, self-proclaimed Sonic Warrior, has been one of the most acclaimed radio hosts of the last two decades.

 His roots in the music community go deep through many genres.
 He has the ability to move through the worlds of Active Rock, Alternative, Country, Punk, Metal and Classic Rock with a strong understanding of each genre as well as connections with the movers and shakers.

 His nationally syndicated “hardDrive with Lou Brutus” is now in its 20th season.
-It airs on over 100 radio stations each week and has been instrumental in helping to break such platinum level acts as Five Finger Death Punch, KoRn, Slipknot, Disturbed, Halestorm and Godsmack.
+It airs on over 100 radio stations each week in the United States, Canada and Europe.
+It’s been instrumental in helping to break such platinum level acts as Five Finger Death Punch, KoRn, Slipknot, Disturbed, Halestorm and Godsmack.
 It has become radio’s preeminent Active Rock program.
 The weeknight version of the show, hardDrive XL, has also grown in reach and is heard on dozens of stations every Monday thru Friday night.

 Also at Sirius XM, he has been heard as host of the lauded Artist Confidential interview/performance series where he has welcomed an amazingly diverse array of talent including James Taylor, Evanesence, KoRn, Hank Williams Jr., Smashing Pumpkins, Shinedown, Harry Connick Jr., Cheap Trick, Indigo Girls, Snow Patrol, Reba McIntire, Fall Out Boy, Wynonna, Graham Nash, Snow Patrol, David Gray, Evanescence, George Thorogood and The Fray to name only a few.